Kelebrimbor97/ROS-Docker/README.md

 ## 1. Instructions to have a stable Ubuntu installation
+>[!Warning]
+>- Skip following instructions in this section if you plan to use any other OS except Ubuntu 22.04 or Ubuntu 20.04.
+Note that running a docker container is independent of this.
+>- This section is for Computer with a **Nvidia GPU ONLY**.
+People with other GPUs should skip this section.

 For any of your projects, having a stable Ubuntu Installation is of foremeost importance as the main image installed in you computer provides a stable foundation for everything else, be it a conda environment or as it is in this case, a Docker Image.